digital-futures-academy/pre-academy-scrabble-challenge/README.md

 ```
 3. In GitHub, [open a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) from your forked repository to the challenge repository.
 4. Implement the criteria below locally and [push your code](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository-using-the-command-line) to your repository!
 Every push to a branch that has an open Pull Request will update it automatically with your changes.
-5. Check the status of the automated tests on the Pull Request - update your implementation if needed.
+5. Check the status of the automated tests on the Pull Request - if successful you should see something like this:

 # Task